2016 International Year of Pulses

 I was excited to find the recipe for this salad in my copy of Homegrown (by Mairlyn Smith) which celebrates the Canadian foods we grow, raise, and produce right here in our own country.
 What better way to kick off the International Year of Pulses by than by using a Canadian cookbook which highlights Canadian grown lentils and Edamame?

-Lentil and Roasted Sweet Potato Salad
+Roasted Sweet Potato Lentil Salad

 Ingredients